 - Filtering on anything other than a numeric range.
 In simple cases, this can be handled by the PAQB pattern.
 Complex cases haven't arisen.
 When they do, it will be important to be clear about whether we want precise matches, so that XHTML documents making extensive use of the "class" attribute could be handled, or information retrieval matches, in which case we could simply have $[\langle attr-path \rangle \langle about \rangle]$. - Any kind of language sensitivity.
 This is what the CSS '| =' predicate is for, and its ':lang" predicate.
 When the INEX collection includes mixed-language documents, we could perhaps use [:lang word]. - Any kind of position checks.
 It is easy enough to add syntax for this, just copy XPath.
 What's hard is to interpret it.
-In XPath, bdy//p[2] means "among the descendants of a (bdy) element take the second (p) whether it has the same parent as p[1] or not".
-To avoid this, we might take the INEX definition of p[2], "the 2nd (p) child of some descendant of (bdy)".
+For example, as the XPath specification points out, "The location path //para[1] does not mean the same as the location path /descendant::para[1]."
 Adapting [:first-child] from CSS would make more sense. - Allowing any number of $\langle path \rangle \langle about \rangle$ pairs.
 There's no difficulty in adding this, it just isn't needed. - Allowing an axis other than "descendant".
 From a DTD, it is possible to compute a binary relation "can have child", the transitive closure of which is "can have proper descendant".
 This can be used to check the plausibility of queries.
 CSS also allows "child" and "sibling", which are similarly checkable.
 The complex mixing of axes in XPath makes it hard to check; we don't want to go there.